SumoLogic/terraform-provider-sumologic/website/docs/r/cse_log_mapping.html.markdown

 The following attributes are exported:

-- `id` - The internal ID of the rule tuning expression.
+- `id` - The internal ID of the log mapping.

 ## Import